 Kombucha is a trendy probiotic packed beverage that helps decrease inflammation, improve mental health, and support a healthy gut flora (1).

 That said, many of these aforementioned benefits have been observed in animal or lab tests, rather than nonhuman clinical trials, so more research is required.
-Of course, as the trendy beverage picks up, more and more human trials will come out.
 As such, there may be some possible side effects or adverse conditions associated with kombucha consumption (2).

 Organic and non-GMO ingredients are included to boost amino acids, polyphenols, and active enzymes in the mix.
-You’ll be hard-pressed to find a better kombucha for beginners the GT’s kombucha.
+For these reasons, it’s our #1 pick.

 This tea has the natural taste of kombucha while still being safe to drink.
 It’s available in multiple flavors like lemon balm and unlike similar brands that use sugars, preservatives or artificial sweeteners, their formula is all-natural, organic and gluten free.